oslabs-beta/graphErr/README.md

 * Provides additional context to GraphQL's native error messaging.
   * GraphErr's error response describes where and what the issue is for faster debugging.
   * Included a link to refer to the GraphQL specification for more information about the user's errors.
-* Provides descriptive error messagages to null responses, identifying the cause of the issue.
+* Gives descriptive error messagages to null responses, reducing ambiguity by identifying the cause of the issue.
   * Traditionally, null responses lack error messaging.
 * Enables development of GraphQL-equipped router.
 * Generates GraphQL Playground IDE, allowing developers to write and execute queries.